 There is no perfect REIT ETF in Canada.
 Each of the available ETFs has some tradeoffs that make them more or less attractive than their peers.

 Looking at Vanguard’s VRE and iShares’ XRE, it’s hard to justify either of these funds as the best REIT ETF in Canada when they’re so top-heavy.
-Both have half of their assets tied up in their top 5 holdings which makes insufficiently diversified for an ETF.
+Both have half of their assets tied up in their top 5 holdings, which makes them insufficiently diversified for an ETF.

 On the other end of the spectrum is RIT, which has the most holdings for a Canadian REIT ETF.
-The tradeoff with RIT being that it also has the highest MER and an actively managed strategy that may lag the index over time.
+The tradeoff with RIT is that it also has the highest MER and an actively managed strategy that may lag a REIT index over time.

-With this in mind, it’s clear that the BMO Equal Weight REITs Index is the best REIT ETF in Canada.
+With all this in mind, the BMO Equal Weight REITs Index ETF (ZRE) may be the best all-around REIT ETF in Canada.
 Its MER is average for a REIT ETF, while its dividend yield is above average.
-Also, ZRE’s equal weight strategy ensures it’s adequately diversified; its performance won’t be overly influenced by a handful of Canada’s largest real estate investment trusts.
+Best of all, ZRE’s equal weight strategy ensures it’s adequately diversified.

 Thanks for Reading!